Pending Wisconsin Supreme Court decision on whether to add Green Party ticket to the presidential ballot upends election preparations

 But campaign officials failed to respond to a request from the state elections commission to fix their signature sheets, which they could have done by submitting an affidavit explaining the address discrepancy.

 In a report to the Wisconsin Elections Commission ahead of its Aug.
-20 meeting, the WEC staff argued that the affidavit would have “easily cleared up confusion” — but absent that, the commission is left with “legitimate arguments” against the petition’s validity.
+20 meeting, the commission’s staff argued that the affidavit would have “easily cleared up confusion” — but absent that, the commission is left with “legitimate arguments” against the petition’s validity.

 Weeks later, the Green Party ticket asked the Supreme Court to intervene.

-The state Supreme Court is controlled by a 4-3 conservative majority that has regularly ruled in favor of Republican interests over the past decade, notably in 2014, when it upheld a law ending collective bargaining for teachers championed by then-Gov. Scott Walker (R).
+The state Supreme Court is controlled by a 4-to-3 conservative majority that has regularly ruled in favor of Republican interests over the past decade, notably in 2014, when it upheld a law ending collective bargaining for teachers championed by then-Gov. Scott Walker (R).

-Wisconsin is one of at least five states where The Washington Post has identified Republicans, including activists who had recently voiced support for Trump, working on an effort to put rapper Kanye West on the ballot.
+Wisconsin is one of at least five states where The Post has identified Republicans, including activists who had recently voiced support for Trump, working on an effort to put rapper Kanye West on the ballot.
 As with the Green Party ticket, the GOP involvement has raised fears among Democrats that West’s candidacy is intended to peel votes from Biden.

 In West’s case, Lane Ruhland, a Madison lawyer and former general counsel for the state Republican Party, delivered his ballot petition to state regulators in early August.

-The commission voted 5-1 in August to bar West from the ballot, arguing his petition had been submitted moments after a 5 p.m. deadline on Aug.
-4. A ruling is expected as early as Monday.
+The commission voted 5-to-1 in August to bar West from the ballot, arguing his petition had been submitted moments after a 5 p.m. deadline on Aug.
+4. West challenged that decision in state court.
+A judge ruled against him Friday night, but the decision is expected to be appealed.

 Like other county clerks across Wisconsin, McDonell is now waiting to find out if he must order new ballots.